Employees

 Taking annual holidays

-You are entitled to at least 4 week paid annual holidays (annual leave) when you have worked for an employer for 12 months.
+You are entitled to at least 4 weeks of paid annual holidays (annual leave) when you have worked for your employer for 12 months.

 What you’re entitled to